 This blanket is a half double crochet chevron pattern, which is a little different from most of the other chevrons you may see.
 I previously had designed a single crochet chevron, which you may remember from before.

-The reason I decided to use the half double crochet is the hdc stitch with the bulky yarn is because it works up so QUICK!
+The reason I decided to use the half double crochet is the hdc stitch with the bulky yarn is because you’ll be able to make this crochet blanket fast!

 Learn more about the HDC stitch below: